Increase Access: An Affordable Private Institution

-Penn President Amy Gutmann has increased the University’s undergraduate financial-aid budget by more than 100 percent since 2004, launching a no-loan policy in 2008 that meets the full demonstrated financial need of every undergraduate student.
+Penn President Amy Gutmann has increased the University’s undergraduate financial-aid budget by more than 100 percent since 2004, launching an all-grant policy in 2008 that meets the full demonstrated financial need of every undergraduate student.

 “Cost should not be a barrier to a Penn education,” Gutmann said.
 “It is our responsibility to help educate future generations of leaders, regardless of economic background.
 As students and their families experience mounting financial needs, we are committed to keeping Penn affordable to every undergraduate who enrolls.”

 A statement from Kiplinger’s said the survey “assesses quality according to measurable standards, including the percentage of students who are admitted out of those who applied, the test scores of incoming freshmen, the ratio of students to faculty members and the four- and five-year graduation rates.

 “This year, Kiplinger adjusted its criteria to better reflect the issues affecting families.
 Now, the rankings give more weight to the four-year graduation rate — a measure of the college’s ability to deliver academic support and of the overall cost to families — and to colleges that keep student debt down.”